 Can he stated I'm not allowed to drive the car in both our name or co m e an arms distance to the rental property we own and deposit our joint taxes in our account but not spend a dime without his permission.

 Your question is not fully clear so my answer is conditioned upon my reading of the question.
 When you say "revoke my power of attorney" that to me means you have executed a power of attorney instrument for yourself, naming someone as your agent.
-If that is the case then no he cannot revoke a...Read more »
+If that is the case then no he cannot...Read more »

 Go to the local probate court in the town/district that your mom lived in as of the date of her death, or where she owned property as of the date of her death.
 If that was where the estate was probated you should find all of the court filings there and can determine who probated the estate.
 Has a...Read more »